kevintestqa/gcp-homework/terraform/week7/README.md

 }
 ```
 * The **content** argument is responsible for displaying the content of the created file.
-* **Filename** takes a path in our project and creates it.
-You decide the name and the type of file it will be.
+* **Filename** takes a path in our project, and creates a file in that path.
+You decide the name and the type of file (extension) it will be.

 | Resource      | Source         |